NervinSiew/Conveyor-System-using-Beckhoff-TwinCAT/README.md

 This program consists of different function blocks that were coded in structured text, and it runs a motion point to point library.

 Finding the main program...
-select "Motion Program" followed by "Untitled1" followed by "POUs" followed by "MAIN.TcPOU" the sequence is: Conveyor-System-using-Beckhoff-TwinCAT/Conveyor System/Motion Program/Untitled1/POUs/MAIN.TcPOU
+Select "Motion Program" followed by "Untitled1" followed by "POUs" followed by "MAIN.TcPOU".\n The sequence is: Conveyor-System-using-Beckhoff-TwinCAT/Conveyor System/Motion Program/Untitled1/POUs/MAIN.TcPOU